-If you want some effective alternatives to the T-bar row, which you can do at home with dumbbells, a barbell or even your bodyweight, this page will show you what to do.
+If you want some alternative exercises to replace the T-bar row, ones you can do with dumbbells, a barbell, a cable machine or gymnastic rings, this page will show you what to do.

 T-Bar Row: Muscles Worked

-The T-bar row works a number of different muscles at the same time, the main ones being:
+The T-bar row is a compound exercise that works a number of different muscles at the same time, the main ones being:

 - Latissimus dorsi